Aquatic Therapy for adults and children

 How many Aquatic Therapy sessions will I have?

-You will be offered up to three sessions in our pool.
+We will offer you up to three sessions in our pool.

 Can I continue with my exercises in a local pool?

 Yes.
-It is expected that you will continue your exercises on your own in your local swimming pool.
+We expect you to continue your exercises on your own in your local swimming pool.

-If you have any problems with exercising in your local pool, please discuss this with your physiotherapist if you are still receiving treatment.
-If you have completed your physiotherapy treatment, please discuss this with your GP.
+If you have any problems with exercising in your local pool, please discuss this with:

 Further information